 - The Companies Act, 2013 : Essential features of company, corporate veil theory, Classes of companies, types of share capital, Incorporation of company, Memorandum of Association, Articles of Association, Doctrine of Indoor Management

-Note: If new legislations are enacted in place of the existing legislations, the syllabus would include the corresponding provisions of such new legislations with effect from dates notified by the Institute.
+Note: If new legislation are enacted in place of the existing legislation, the syllabus would include the corresponding provisions of such new legislation with effect from dates notified by the Institute.

 SECTION B : BUSINESS CORRESPONDENCE AND REPORTING (MARKS 40)

 Objective: To acquire and develop good communication skills requisite for business correspondence and reporting.

 - Types of Communication